pilasguru/suicide-linux/README.md

 [Suicide Linux](https://qntm.org/suicide) is now available from the comfort of Docker!

-With a single command, an instance of _Suicide Stretch_ will be downloaded and booted up, for all your suicidal needs.
+With a command, an instance of _Suicide Buster_ will be downloaded and booted up, for all your suicidal needs.

 >You know how sometimes if you mistype a filename in Bash, it corrects your spelling and runs the command anyway?
 Such as when changing directory, or opening a file.
 >